kpham000/employee-managemt-sytm/README.md

-Employee Management System
+# Employee Management System

 <br>

-Tech used
+## Tech used
+- Node.js
+- MySQL
-- express.js
+- Inquirer
-- mysql
+- JSON

 <br>

-Description
+## Description
+Build a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+Business owner should be able to view and manage the departments, roles, and employees in the company.